RCPRG-ros-pkg/emor_trs/_docs/04_tasks/01_task_1.md

 brief:
 ---

+{::comment}
 To be announced.

-{::comment}
+{:/comment}

 ## Introduction

 The main goal of the first tutorial is to learn to generate simple trajectory for a mobile robot.
 The robot should follow a desired trajectory, i.e. move along a straight line to a commanded target point and reach both the commanded position and orientation.

 The trajectory is a straight line to the specified destination point represented as three coordinates: [x, y, phi], where x and y is the position of the robot in the XY plane, and phi is the orientation of the robot.
-You need to provide the youBot with a program that allows it to move along the straight-line trajectory from the starting point to the user-defined destination point.
+You need to provide the youBot with a program that allows it to move along the straight-line trajectory from the starting point (any starting point is possible) to the user-defined destination point.

 The commanded orientation (phi) may be reached before or after reaching the desired position (x,y).
 However, the orientation should change during the linear motion: